Blade of Fury: Plot

-In 1895, China cedes Taiwan to Japan but the patriotic Black Flag group in Taiwan nevertheless attempts to fight off the Japanese.
+In 1895, China ceded Taiwan to Japan but the patriotic Black Flag group in Taiwan nevertheless attempted to fight off the Japanese.
 After their defeat, their leader "Big Blade" Wang Wu goes into hiding.
-In 1989, reformers Master Tan Szu-tung and his sidekick Nine Catties are journeying through northeast China to Peking in an attempt to convince the Emperor to enact sweeping reforms when they are caught up in a battle between bandits and Imperial guardsmen led by an ambitious captain named Yuan Shi-kai.
+In 1899, reformers Master Tan Szu-tung and his sidekick Nine Catties are journeying through northeast China to Peking in an attempt to convince the Emperor to enact sweeping reforms when they are caught up in a battle between bandits and Imperial guardsmen led by an ambitious captain named Yuan Shi-kai.
 They are aided by a powerful blacksmith bearing a Black Flag tattoo, whom they follow and learn is Wang Wu.
 With their encouragement, Wang Wu opens a martial arts school in the town.
 Yuan Shi-kai gives Wang Wu a broadsword as a gift.

 Wang Wu assists a noblewoman when she is having trouble with her boat and in return she gives him a red umbrella as a gift when they arrive at Lord Yee's palace.
 There, Wang Wu participates in a martial arts tournament held by Lord Yee, defeating Master Po Ting's son and then Master Po Ting himself.
-Po Ting's student Siu-chuen later visits Wang Wu and asks him to train him, as do many other youths.
+Po Ting's student Siu-Chuen later visits Wang Wu and asks him to train him, as do many other youths.
 Yuan Shi-kai tells Lord Yee that they should recruit Wang Wu themselves.
 Lord Yee gives a long sword to Yuan Shi-kai as a gift.
 Lord Yee invites the Japanese martial arts champion Kenja and Wang Wu to open a Sino-Japanese martial arts club for him.
 Wang Wu refuses to work with the Japanese champion and is replaced by Po Ting.
 Kenja challenges Wang Wu at his school, causing Wang Wu to be arrested by Lord Yee for disobeying his orders and fighting with the Japanese.